kilgarenone/express-beginners/README.md

 # learn-Express
-following Web Development with Nodejs and Express book by Ethan Brown.
+following the 'Web Development with Nodejs and Express' book by Ethan Brown.